phalpern/WG21-halpern/task_region_proposal-r2.md

 as additional ideas.
-We believe, however, that working through these issues will have only a modest impact on the library interfaces described in this paper and that these interfaces should therefore be used as the basis for adding strict fork-join library constructs to the parallelism TS.
+We believe, however, that working through these issues will have only a modest impact on the library interfaces described in this paper and that these interfaces should therefore be used as the basis for adding strict fork-join library constructs, either to the parallelism TS or to a new TS.

 # References